 Phil comes to the team with a focus on developing the structure to guide and inform the operations of the program.
 Phil has a long history of working with families and corporations, managing nearly every facet of their financial wellbeing.
 Phil’s passion surrounds men’s health and the cultivation of environments that promote emotional awareness and expression.
 Phil developed the Roots to Thrive virtual program, which is currently is being used for RTT and RTT-KAT.

-Dr. Pamela Kryskow comes to the team with a wealth of experience in conventional medicine augmented by her knowledge and research of psychedelic-assisted therapies and microdosing, placing her at the forefront of this new, rapidly emerging paradigm.
-She works as a clinical instructor in the Department of Medicine at the University of British Columbia.
-Specializing in alleviating the complex modality of pain, she successfully synthesizes her training in family, rural, emergency, pain, counselling and functional medicine.
+Dr. Pamela Kryskow is the medical lead for the Roots To Thrive Program.
+She comes to the team with a wealth of experience in conventional medicine augmented by her knowledge and research of psychedelic-assisted therapies and microdosing, placing her at the forefront of this new, rapidly emerging paradigm.
+She works as a clinical instructor in the Department of Medicine at the University of British Columbia and an Adjunct Professor at Vancouver Island University.
+Specializing in alleviating the complex modality of pain, she successfully synthesizes her training in family, rural, emergency, chronic pain, therapy and functional medicine.

 Andrea has been leading health and wellness programs, serving British Columbians in Vancouver, and Vancouver Island for over 30 years.
 A specialist in Community and Hospital Mental Health and Addictions, Andrea has practised and led in diverse Specialty Hospital and Community settings, including Forensic Psychiatry, UBC Hospital, and Vancouver Coastal Health.
 Moving to Vancouver Island in 1995, developing and managing Community, Tertiary, and Hospital Mental Health and Addiction Systems for Island Health.
 She is a graduate of BCIT’s Psychiatric Nursing and Registered Nursing Programs, and a graduate of UBC’s Bachelor and Master of Science in Nursing Programs.